Illibuck

-The Illibuck Trophy is the centerpiece of an American college football rivalry between the Illinois Fighting Illini football team of the University of Illinois and Ohio State Buckeyes football team of Ohio State University, with the winner of their game receiving said trophy.
+Illibuck is a trophy awarded to the winner of the college football rivalry between the Illinois Fighting Illini and the Ohio State Buckeyes football teams.

 History

 The Illibuck is a carved wooden turtle that serves as the trophy awarded to the winner of the game.
 Two junior honorary societies, Bucket and Dipper of Ohio State and Atius-Sachem of Illinois, are responsible for the care of the Illibuck.
 Originally the "trophy" was a live turtle when the tradition began in 1925, picked for its expected long life as a symbol of the anticipated long life of the rivalry.
 From 1919 to 1933, the Illinois–Ohio State game was the regular-season finale for both teams.
 Since the original turtle's death on April 14, 1926, ten wooden replica Illibucks have been carved, each with the scores from games on its back.
 The Illibuck is the second oldest trophy passed between Big Ten Conference football programs (the Little Brown Jug was created in 1903).

 The rivalry once included the smoking of a "peace pipe" between members of the two junior honorary societies, which occurred at halftime of the game.
 This practice has not been done for many years.
 However, the trophy is still presented to the winning school of the previous year's contest between quarters.

 The series was temporarily interrupted during the 2003 and 2004 seasons when Ohio State and Illinois did not play each other.
 When the teams met in 2005, Illinois presented the trophy to Ohio State for winning the 2002 game.
-Ohio State leads the overall series 68–30–4 and the trophy series 63–23–2.
+Ohio State leads the overall series 69–30–4 and the trophy series 65–23–2.